Sunflower Seed Butter

 - When making this recipe, I’d LOVE to see how you get on so either send me a photo to email@example.com or post a picture to Instagram using the #myrelationshipwithfood and tag @myrelationshipwithfood

 LISA’S TIP – When making this recipe I often grind more coconut sugar than I need and store it in an airtight jar so that I have powdered coconut sugar to hand whenever I need or want it.
-I prefer my sunflower seed butter to have a runnier consistency as it’s easier to spread and drizzle however, if you prefer a thicker butter then simply add one tablespoon less of oil.
+I prefer my sunflower seed butter to have a runnier consistency as it’s easier to spread and drizzle, therefore keep the machine running until you achieve that consistency.
 If you’re a fan of chocolate spreads, add 1 1/2 tbsp. of cacao powder to the food processor at the very end and blend until smooth and thoroughly combined, adding a little more oil if needed.
 If you want to experiment with different flavours, then try adding some fresh vanilla seeds (or a few drops of vanilla extract) or some cinnamon.
 Stored in a kilner jar (or similar) this will keep for 2 weeks – that’s if it lasts that long!
 I love using my sunflower butter as you would use peanut butter, you can add it to stir-fries, baked goods (cookies or brownies) spread it on, use it to make PB & J style-sandwiches, drizzle over pancakes, porridge, smoothies or yogurt or use it to top celery sticks, banana or apples – it’s endlessly versatile!